matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 /messages and /context.

-The bundled relations are grouped according to their `rel_type`, and then paginated within each group using Matrix's normal pagination idiom of `count`, `limited` and `chunk` fields - respectively giving the total number of elements in the list, whether that list has been truncated, and an array of elements in the list.
+The bundled relations are grouped according to their `rel_type`, and then paginated within each group using Matrix's defined pagination idiom of `count`, `limited` and `chunk` fields - respectively giving the total number of elements in the list, whether that list has been truncated, and an array of elements in the list.